ph4n70m-404/DocumentsUI-Replacer/README.md

 - Making the dark theme even darker with the dotOS variant

 # Installation
 Download the zip and flash with magisk.
 You will be given a volume key choice, the up key being the grey dark theme(the LineageOS DocumentsUI package) and the down key being the black dark theme (the dotOS DocumentsUI package).
+You can use the config file (locating in the release page and the temp directory in the zip) to preset the theme parameter and set it to custom to load a user picked DocumentsUI package however it must be called DocumentsUI.apk and must be in /sdcard/documentsui-replacer.
+The config file itself must also be in the /sdcard/documentsui-replacer location.

 # Credits
 - [@topjohnwu](https://github.com/topjohnwu) - Magisk